Hexalith/Hexalith.Contacts/src/Domain/Hexalith.Projects.Domain/README.md

-# Contact Business Domain
+# Project Business Domain
-This project contains the business domain logic for the Contact application.
+This project contains the business domain logic for the Project application.